Coolidge Corner: Light rail and subway

 Coolidge Corner is served by the Coolidge Corner station of the MBTA's Green Line C branch that runs in a reserved central median along Beacon Street beginning at the St. Mary's Street stop west of Kenmore Square.

 Bus

-The #66 MBTA crosstown bus route runs through Coolidge Corner along Harvard Street on its way from Dudley to Harvard Square.
+The #66 MBTA crosstown bus route runs through Coolidge Corner along Harvard Street on its way from Nubian Square to Harvard Square.
 The route is considered one of the MBTA's 15 key bus routes that have high ridership and higher frequency standards than other bus lines.

 Education

 Public schools

 Coolidge Corner is home to a K-8 public elementary school, the Edward Devotion School.
-In 2018, Brookline's Town Meeting approved a warrant article to rename the school.
+In 2018, Brookline's Town Meeting approved a warrant article to rename the school, citing Edward Devotion's ownership of slaves.
 The new name was decided by a community wide process.
 The school was formerly known as the Coolidge Corner School.
 In November 2019, members of the town voted to change the name to Florida Ruffin Ridley school.
 The name change took effect in September 2020.